joelmartindev/Helsinki-Bikeapp/README.md

 501,Hanasaari,Hanaholmen,Hanasaari,Hanasaarenranta 1,Hanaholmsstranden 1,Espoo,Esbo,CityBike Finland,10,24.840319,60.16582
 ```

-I noticed that the data had errors in it for some reason so I created a Python script to sort the data and remove duplicates among other things.
-The script is in the root of the project.
+I noticed that the data had errors in it for some reason so I created a Python script in the root of the project.
+Any typos in data remain there, such as the missing end in station name: "Aalto-yliopisto (M), Tietot".

+Data filtered out includes journeys that are:

+- Under 10 seconds
+- Shorter than 10 meters
+- Including data from stations that can't be found
+- 24 hours or longer, which is counted as a missing bike
+- Duplicates

 The ready data was then moved to a PostgreSQL server online hosted by [Neon](https://neon.tech/).
 Thank you Neon!

-While coding the website I went with the approach that assumed the data to be able to change at some point, even if in the end I didn't add an option for creating new data.
-This means all statistics data must be calculated everytime and is also calculated client side to keep the backend fast.
+While coding the website I treated the data as if it would to be able to change at some point, even if in the end I didn't add an option for creating new data.

 ## Features

 Through iteration, I've experimented with different styles and features for the project.
 I've changed the UI based on observing how users use it.
 For example: I made some links more apparent, because the user didn't seem to realize it was a link.
 I changed from a table style presentation of journeys and stations to a card based style.
 I added statistics for least popular stations and the results seemed to always have a list of ones, which is not interesting data so I removed it.

+### Menu

+- Responsive
+  - Logo and buttons move closer until unable
+  - Menu button replaces tab buttons on mobile screen sizes
+    - Clicking the menu button shows hidden buttons in a column
+  - Tab buttons are underlined when their page is active

 ### Explore View